Law Firm in India

 Conclusion

-A Hindu female is considered as the absolute owner of any property she acquires through a partition deed that has been agreed upon in her family.
-Such properties cannot be considered as acquisition through inheritance and, thus, shall not revert to her siblings in the event of her death.
+A Hindu female is deemed as the absolute owner after acquisition of property through a partition deed that has been agreed upon in her family.

 How Can we Help You?